Khloe Kardashian As ‘The Bachelorette’: ABC Exec Reveals The Truth Behind The Rumors

 “[With Khloe], this is a woman who just had a baby and was cheated on — that is a powerful story that I think everyone could get behind, even if you know nothing about the Kardashians,” he said.

-Meanwhile, ABC announced that 24-year-old Hannah Brown from Colton Underwood’s season of The Bachelor, which aired earlier this year, will be the lady searching for love on the upcoming season of The Bachelorette, which is slated to premiere on Monday, May 13.
+Meanwhile, ABC announced that 24-year-old Hannah Brown from Colton Underwood’s season of The Bachelor, which just wrapped its run, will be the lady searching for love on the upcoming season of The Bachelorette, which is slated to premiere on Monday, May 13.

 And, if Kardashian is interested in appearing in a different TV show to search for love, Millionaire Matchmaker host Patti Stanger told Hollywood Life that she would love to work with her.